PeraltaFrian/photo-sharing/README.md

 6. Generate SSL Certificates (Local Only).

+      Note: this requires SLL Certificates which are not uploaded to github

+      Create a certs/ folder in the project directory -> Run the OpenSSL command in the terminal.

       openssl req -nodes -new -x509 -keyout certs/key.pem -out certs/cert.pem

       This creates a self-signed certificate so the site can run on https://localhost.

-7. Start the Server.
+8. Start the Server.

       node server.js

       Open https://localhost:3000 in your browser.
 You may need to accept the security warning due to the self-signed certificate.

-# Structure
+## Structure
 - /public: Contains frontend HTML,CSS, JS
 - /certs: SSL certificates (self-signed for dev and not included in repo)
 - server.js: Main Express app with routing, HTTPS, caching, and security